 Tracking your statistics is an essential step in optimizing your lead generation strategy.
 By continually monitoring key performance indicators (KPIs), such as conversion rates and customer acquisition costs, you can gain insights into what's working and what needs adjustment.

 This ongoing analysis allows you to fine-tune your methods, make informed decisions, and allocate resources more effectively.
 Periodic reviews and adjustments are crucial for staying adaptable and responsive in a dynamic market, ensuring the long-term success of your plan.

 In Property Management Marketing, Knowledge Is Power

 We've briefly covered the basics of establishing a set of marketing strategies and a marketing budget, but there is significantly more to learn!
-Our full course, "How to Start, Run, and Grow a Property Management Business" will teach you everything you need to know to launch a successful property management company.
+However, our full course, "How to Start, Run, and Grow a Property Management Business," will teach you everything you need to know to launch a successful property management company.

 You can complete this online course at your own pace and come back at any time.
 Access this information when and where you want so you always have the tools and resources you need.

 If you'd like to talk more with us about property management marketing strategies, inbound marketing efforts for success, budgets, and growing your business, you can also reach out and connect with our team!